- Making small financial changes can yield big results over time

 I guarantee life feels very different when you have a seven-figure amount in your retirement account.

 Plus, human nature being what it is, small changes are much more likely to stick than large ones.
-Bumping your loan payment by a bit each month is much easier than saying, “I’m going to double it.”
+Bumping your loan payment by a bit each month is much easier than saying, “I’m going to double it,” and that small change will make a significant difference.

 Truly, this works with any habit.
-Vow to walk a few more steps each day, or cut one soda out of your diet.
+Walk a few more steps each day, or cut one soda out of your diet each day.
 Turn off the TV and go to bed 15 minutes earlier; in a month knock off another 15 minutes.
 Read one more book every six months.
 (Or even one book every six months.)

 Trust me, it’s easier than you think.
 Which is why I’m issuing this challenge.

-Will you join me in taking the 1% pledge?
-Please email me with how you’re putting the power of 1% to work for you.
+Will you join me in taking the 1% Challenge?
+Please email me about how you’re putting the power of 1% to work for you.
 I’d love to hear it.

 Not sure how to set your financial priorities?
-We recommend talking to a CFP® Professional, who can serve as a trusted guide and provide you with the expertise and insight you deserve in all facets of your financial life.
+We recommend talking to a CFP® Professional at Facet Wealth, who can serve as a trusted guide and provide you with the expertise and insight you deserve in all facets of your financial life.